MicrosoftDocs/mixed-reality/mrtk-unity/release-notes/mrtk-27-release-notes.md

 - Pinch detection made smoother.
 It is now harder to accidentally drop the pinch gesture. [#9576](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9576)
 - Objects with the Object Manipulator component now consistently maintain velocity on release when the flag is set. [#9733](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9733)
-- Backstrafing now checks for a floor, helping prevent situations where the camera can clip into the environment or where the user is left hovering over empty space.[#9697](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9697)
+- Back-strafing now checks for a floor, helping prevent situations where the camera can clip into the environment or where the user is left hovering over empty space.[#9697](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9697)
 - IsNearObject is now a virtual property, allowing more flexibility when extending the sphere or poke pointer. [#9803](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9803)
 - Buttons now display the proper keyword when showing the available speech command. [#9824](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9824)
 - Oculus Controllers now uses it's own standalone visualizer, preventing the MRTK visualization from clashing with the Oculus Integration Package's visualization. [#9589](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9589)